openwisp/openwisp-network-topology/docs/developer/extending.rst

 11. Create Root URL Configuration
 ---------------------------------

-The following can be used to register all the urls in your
+The following can be used to register all the URLs in your
     ``urls.py``.

 Please read and replicate according to your project needs: